 Writing pieces here and there.
 It can be exhausting when the material has to be produced on demand and squeezed out, and exhilarating when it flows unleashed on its own.
 Dialogs, scenes, and vignettes are narrated in 30 second sound bites when they arise.
 I think that I'll remember them long enough to write them down, but the writing is slow and the images and conversations flow through memory too quickly, and much is lost.
 How does one capture dance movement, cinematic images, and sound in words quickly enough to really, really record them?

 There is movement again with changes that will occur.
 "I'm going with the flow," I say.
 "I'm keeping an eye on it," another says.
+"I'm still staying away," the passive one says.
 "Don't freak out," I whisper to myself.

 The signs reappear elsewhere and the ensuing events will be predictable.
 Time to sit back and watch the show.
 It'll be a rerun with one character who keeps running along and another who gets served up by the next revolving door.